 You have finally graduated from the sleepless nights, the child tap dancing on your bladder every hour, and going from worrying how the child is going to get out to “whatever you gotta do, just get it out!”
 You have been blessed to bring forth life and after one glance you vow to protect that child from anything that tries to harm them.
 And after all of that, make sure you get your waist trainer and get straight to the gym.
 Gotta hurry up and get that baby weight off, pronto!

 Snapback.
 Bounceback.
-Whatever you call it, it’s false perception that has women thinking if they haven’t dropped back to their pre-pregnancy weight, there must be something wrong with them.
+Whatever you call it, is a false perception that has women thinking if they haven’t dropped back to their pre-pregnancy weight, there must be something wrong with them.
 Before you think I’m just being mean, let me clarify something: I lost my baby weight – fast!
 After about 2 or 3 months, I was back in my jeans.
 Matter of fact: I lost 20 of the 31 pounds I gained with my first pregnancy in a month.
 Yay.
 Awesome.
 Someone bring me my medal. :-/ But regardless of that, let me be blunt: none of that mattered!
 Seriously.
 None of it!
 Matter of fact: who cares?!?!?!
 Even after all of the exercise, I still had a bump & didn’t completely believe my intestines were back in the same spot.
 Yeah.
 Seriously.

 Losing the major weight didn’t make me better than anyone else who couldn’t shed the weight nor was it my duty to brag about how many more pounds I had to go.
 My duty was to take care of my body after major surgery, take my placenta to balance my hormones, gush over my beautiful child, nurse, feed, nurse & feed again, and catch up on old reruns of A Different World.
 That was it!